lemocla/Which-way-is-up/README.md

       Users first need to confirm that they are sure they want to delete the specifified item (artwork, portfolio, reviews and event)

     - #### **Adding quantity of specified item to shopping bag**
-      - The options for quantity to be added to shopping bag are limited to stock availability
+      - The options for quantity to be added to shopping bag are limited to stock availability and to a maximum of 5 items
-      - Users cannot add an item out of stock to their shopping cart and the button 'add to cart' to be removed from page
+      - Users cannot add an item out of stock to their shopping cart and the button 'add to cart' to be removed from page when items are out of stock.
-      - Users cannot add an item who status is not active to their shopping bag
+      - Users cannot add an item whose status is not active to their shopping bag

     - #### **Artwork and portoflio status**
       - If artwork is set as inactive / draft: